SanDiegoKats/katas/2016-02-11/README.md

 up a return value.
 Many different data structures can be folded, but we'll focus on lists for now.

-The `foldr` (also known as `reduce`) function processes a list from right to left using an accumulator function and and initial value.
+The `foldr` function processes a list from right to left using an accumulator function and and initial value.
 In Haskell, the type of `foldr` (when constrained to lists) looks like this: